Mthabs/checkingNew/README.md

  - when all the questions have been answered the result page will pop up showing score.
  - If the time finishes before all the questions answered, the quiz page is disabled and the result page pops up and display the score.

-. result Page
+Result Page
- - the result can be congratulations for the score above 80%, Nice for the score above 50%, or Unfortunate for any score below 50%.
+ - The result can be congratulations for the score above 80%, Nice for the score above 50%, or Unfortunate for any score below 50%.

 Validator Testing
-HTML
+1. HTML
     There are errors that were returned when passing through the official W3C validator https://validator.w3.org/nu/?doc=https%3A%2F%2Fgithub.com%2FMthabs%2FcheckingNew%2Fblob%2Fmain%2Findex.html

-CSS
+2. CSS
     There were errors that were found when passing through the official (Jigsaw) validator https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fgithub.com%2FMthabs%2FcheckingNew%2Fblob%2Fmain%2Fassets%2Fcss%2Fstyle.css&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en

-JavaScript
+3. JavaScript

     There are 14 functions in this file.
     Function with the largest signature take 1 arguments, while the median is 0.